ydddx/system_info/README.md

 A fork of system_info as the original maintainer no longer wishes to do so.

+Thanks to onepub.dev for allowing me the time and resources to support this package.

 Provides easy access to useful information about the system (architecture, bitness, kernel, memory, operating system, CPU, user).

 Warning!
 Not tested on Mac OS X!